-- Free economy shipping on cricut.com orders over $50.
-There is usually a free shipping coupon each month available to anyone, but I believe it’s usually for orders over $100.
+- Free economy shipping on cricut.com for orders over $50.
+There is usually a free shipping coupon each month available to anyone, but I believe it’s generally for orders over $100.
 So the lower threshold is great if you just want to pick up some materials during a flash sale.

 I Can’t Get a Clear Image from My Handwritten Recipe No Matter What I Try